If you mention content, you will not be strangers to what content is anymore.

 SEO audit helps identify problems that need to be improved, offers solutions, and orients the website development strategies.

 Content Audit, or similar audit content, is the process of analyzing the overall content of a website.

-The audit content helps to comprehensively change the quality of the website’s content, provides more value for readers while increasing the quality of the website, improving the search engine rankings.
+The audit content helps to comprehensively change the quality of the website’s content and provides more value for readers while increasing the quality of the website, and improving the search engine rankings.